Highlights

 Pricing Trends

-Pricing in Parrish softened in May 2026.
-The median sale price declined to $390,000, down from $395,000 in May 2025.
-Because the median reflects the middle of the market, this shows a small decrease in the typical sale price from last year.
+Pricing improved in Parrish compared with last year.
+The median sale price rose to $412,000, up from $393,000 in June 2025.
+Since the median reflects the middle of the market, this suggests stronger typical closed-sale pricing.

 Inventory Trends